In this article, we explore DNA damage, its consequences, and how researchers are developing potential ways to repair it.

 Xeroderma pigmentosum

-Patients with this condition are very vulnerable to UV-induced DNA damage.
-This is due to gene mutations in the nucleotide excision repair pathway.
-CRISPR has been used to correct mutations in genes like XPC, which is crucial for initiating the repair of UV-induced DNA lesions [21, 22].
+Patients with this condition are very vulnerable to UV-induced DNA damage due to genetic mutations in the nucleotide excision repair pathway.
+CRISPR has been used to fix mutations in genes like XPC.
+This gene is important for starting the repair of DNA damage caused by UV light [21, 22].

 Cancer research